crazyyy/wp-framework/wordpress/wp-content/plugins/fakerpress/readme.txt

 Thank you for wanting to make FakerPress better for everyone!
 [We salute you](https://www.youtube.com/watch?v=8fPf6L0XNvM).

 == Changelog ==

+= 0.5.0 &mdash; 09 of November, 2019 =

+* Feature: Removed 500px as a image provider as that source was deprecated a while ago.
+* Fix: Properly handle downloading of images into WordPress, which makes this a lot safer and faster.
+* Fix: Resolved the problem where images from the Meta Attachment were been generated with 0x0 size and breaking the attachment.
+* Fix: Removed 500px as a image provider as that source was deprecated a while ago.
+* Fix: Moved from Unplash.it to their new name as Lorem Picsum.
+* Tweak: Started adding proper docblocks to the new methods.
+Note it will take a couple versions to have all methods with proper docblocks.
+* Tweak: Control timeout of image download with filter `fakerpress.module.attachment.download_url_timeout` defaulting to 10 seconds per attachment.
+* Tweak: Update required version of PHP to 5.6 to be more along the requirements of WordPress.
+* Tweak: Test and update the version of WordPress FakerPress was tested up to, now on 5.3.
+* Tweak: Updated the version of fzaninotto/faker (v1.6.0 => v1.8.0)
+* Tweak: Updated the version of nesbot/carbon (1.21.0 => 1.39.1)

 = 0.4.11 &mdash; 25 of February, 2018 =